delcroip/dolibarr_project_timesheet/README.md

 - Time report per user and per project.
 - Customisation of the task information to show (show ref or not, show the related project or not ...)
 - layout customisation (show/hide the '00:00', show/hide the draft project task ... )
+- show the holiday in the timesheet page
+- Timesheet approval/rejection by N+1

 # known bug/limitation
 - when session is timed out, the login page isn't showed